 Understanding your sewerage service

-It's important to understand the responsibilities you have as a property owner for the type of sewerage system you have at your property.
+As a property owner it's important to understand the type of sewerage system located at your property.

 Types of sewer systems in the Shoalhaven